Through the sacrament of Confirmation, the church affirms the view that growth in the Spirit is a continuing, lifelong

 - Willing to take on the role of a disciple of Christ.

 If your child attends a Catholic school, they should register in their home parish for immediate Confirmation preparation in grade 10.
 Attendance at sessions (beginning in January) and the retreat is required.
-For more information contact Rachel Collet at email@example.com.
-See the Faith Formation Section of this website for more information on Confirmation Preparation.
+For more information contact our Faith Formation Director at email@example.com.